-- (a) die; - (b) are wound up or otherwise dissolved or deregistered (in the case of an incorporated member); - (c) resign, by writing to the secretary; - (d) are expelled under clause 22; - (e) no longer fulfil any of the requirements of membership and in the case of a Primary Member, is no longer registered and working as a Primary Health Care Clinician; or - (f) have not responded within three months to a written request from the secretary that they confirm in writing that they want to remain a member. - 20 Representatives of members that are incorporated bodies - 20.1 A member that is an incorporated body may appoint one individual to represent the member and exercise all rights that apply to the member. - 20.2 The appointment of a representative by a member must: - (a) be in writing; - (b) include the name of the representative; - (c) be signed on behalf of the member; and - (d) be given to the Company. - 20.3 A representative has all the rights of the member that appointed them. - 20.4 The appointment of a representative may be standing.
+- (a) die; - (b) are wound up or otherwise dissolved or deregistered (in the case of an incorporated member); - (c) resign, by writing to the secretary; - (d) are expelled under clause 22; - (e) no longer fulfil any of the requirements of membership and in the case of a Primary Member, is no longer registered and working as a Primary Health Care Clinician; - (f) has not responded within three months to a written request from the secretary that they confirm in writing that they want to remain a member; - (g) has not provided, within three months of receiving a written request from the secretary, any of the particulars set out in clause 10.2(a) and the directors have agreed to the cancellation of the membership; - (h) has not paid its annual subscription fee within 3 months of such amounts falling due; or - do not consent to, or withdraw their consent to, receive notice, including but not limited to a notice of General Meeting, from the Company electronically. - 20 Representatives of members that are incorporated bodies - 20.1 A member that is an incorporated body may appoint one individual to represent the member and exercise all rights that apply to the member. - 20.2 The appointment of a representative by a member must: - (a) be in writing; - (b) include the name of the representative; - (c) be signed on behalf of the member; and - (d) be given to the Company. - 20.3 A representative has all the rights of the member that appointed them. - 20.4 The appointment of a representative may be standing.